+Conclusion:

-Conclusion: Inconclusive.
-It is difficult to find a comparable amount of noise for each of these types to test fully.
+The results are inconclusive.
+It is difficult to find a comparable amount of noise for each of these types to test fully, and the bottom and upper threshold for changed pixels in the network changes depending on the image and the noise.
+Without the optimal thresholds for each type of noise, it is difficult to compare the different types.
 However, based on the results, the network can interpret images with Gaussian noise, speckle noise, and salt and pepper noise.
 As well as this, regardless of noise type, the higher the variance and density of the noise, the worse the network will perform.

-Finally, here are some results for actual SAR images, as well as another artificial image:
+Finally, here are results for actual SAR images, as well as another artificial image: